NatiOfir/FaintStraightEdgeDetection/README.md

 It runs fast but detects only straight edges.
-If you want to invest more run time and to get better quality of edge detection I suggest you to try the triangle solutions for example: https://github.com/NatiOfir/TrianglesEdgeDetection.git
+If you want to invest more run time and to get better quality of edge detection I suggest to try the triangle solutions for example: https://github.com/NatiOfir/TrianglesEdgeDetection.git

 Usage in Matlab: